 Before going to the museums, check their opening times first, as they might vary in winter in comparison to summer.

 The weather gets bad in Bergen quite often, but, luckily, the city is prepared and stocked up with tons of cute cafes!

 A kanelboller (cinnamon roll) and coffee always fix any problem for me.
 And Bergen has even its own version – Bergen Skillingsboller.

 For good coffee, I recommend visiting Det Lille Kaffekompaniet, the oldest and smallest cafe in Bergen, located near Fløibanen.
 The place is tiny, but they have great coffee and even better cinnamon rolls and cakes.

 The food scene in Bergen is rapidly growing.
-With its proximity to the sea and Norwegian’s love of the sea products, the seafood is frequently found on the menu.
+With its proximity to the sea and Norwegian’s love of the sea products, seafood is frequently found on the menu.
 Try traditional Norwegian salmon or cod.
 For a good warm-up in the winter, go for some of the Norwegian winter staples like kjøttkaker (meat cutlets), Pinnekjøtt ( traditional Christmas food, salted lamb meat), Lammepølse (sausage) or stew.
 Check out this private Bergen tour by car with local food tasting.

 If you want to go out in the evening, you’ll find plenty of bars and pubs to go to in Bergen.

 One of the top ones is the No Stress Cocktail bar, located in the city centre.
-The bar is renowned for its creative cocktails and using only proper ingredients made in house.
+The bar is renowned for its creative cocktails and uses only proper ingredients made in-house.

 Go back to school and learn science through fun experiments and activities in the Bergen Science Centre – VilVite.
 In winter, entrance is free with Bergen Card.